 - Aggravated misdemeanors have a statute of limitations of 3 years;

-- Serious misdemeanors have a statute of limitations for 3 years after its commission;
+- Serious misdemeanors have a statute of limitations for 3 years after their commission;

 - Simple misdemeanors or violations of a municipal or county rule or ordinance have a statute of limitations of 1 year after its commission.